MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-application-access.md

 ---
-title: Azure identity and access management design area
+title: Azure identity and access management for applications
 description: Understand how to provide access to Azure Resources.
 author: soderholmd
 ms.author: dsoderholm